epfl-ada/ada-2023-project-padawans/README.md

 Although we organised the work so that each person works on one research question, the work in general was done in group
 - Maxime Chanson : Correlation Analysis of Genres and Socio-Political Events
 - Igor Jomaron : Analysis of Socio-Political Themes
-- Richard Gabriel Chui : Representation of Social and Demographic Groups
+- Richard Gabriel Chiu : Representation of Social and Demographic Groups
 - Abdherramane Ould Bay : Sentiment Analysis
 - Koami Gafan : Ratings analysis of socio-political themed movies